5 ways to protect your idea during a business pitch

-2. Be careful when selecting companies to pitch to.
 Do a background search on potential clients, contractors or investors.
 What does their work portfolio look like?
 Why would they want to get into business with you?
 Are they a competitor?
-Check their reputation before you surrender any vital information and get referrals and recommendations from others in the industry if possible.
+Check their reputation before you give away any vital information and get recommendations from others in the industry if possible.

-5. Think about confidentiality.
-If you have to disclose your business secrets to other parties, it may be worth entering into a non-disclosure agreement with potential investors, contractors, clients or other associates.
-Be aware that asking investors to sign a non-disclosure agreement may risk you losing an audience, as many will simply not sign it.
-However, if the dangers of losing your secrets outweigh the business opportunity, you will need to make a careful decision whether to pursue it without non-disclosure agreements.
+If you have to disclose your business secrets to other parties, it may be worth entering into a non-disclosure agreement (NDA) with potential investors, contractors, clients or other associates.
+Keep in mind that some investors may not agree to sign NDAs.
+If this is the case, you may have to assess the risk of losing your secrets against the business opportunity.
+If the opportunity outweighs the risk, you may want to pursue it without an NDA.

 Finally, if you're worried about disclosing information about your idea or invention during a pitch, seek professional or legal advice in advance.